 10. Death Wish – It’s more like DOA, as this movie failed to set the box office world on fire.
 Bruce Willis flick makes $3.4 million.

-Love, Simon starring Nick Robinson, Josh Duhamel, and Jennifer Garner, opens in theaters on March 16.
+Love, Simon starring Nick Robinson, Josh Duhamel, and Jennifer Garner, opens in now playing in theaters.

 Love, Simon centers on Simon Spier (Nick Robinson), a 17-year-old who finds a connection with an anonymous classmate that he chats with online.
 The catch is Simon has yet to come out to his parents and friends, and his secret may be divulged before he gets the chance to have an honest talk with his loved ones.
 Based on Becky Albertalli’s novel Simon vs. The Homo Sapiens Agenda, the picture is directed by filmmaker/producer Greg Berlanti (Everwood, Green Arrow, The Flash).